EnzoGaddi/SOCProj-verilog/fpga-vga-verilog-main/index.md

 With VGATop as the head design source, the clock, VGASync and the ColourStripes are sub headings.

 ### **Simulation**
+The simulation uses the testbench code in order to simulate the clock, reset and signals in waveforms before synthesis and hardware implementation.

 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.